eatingurtoes/g1lbertCFW/README.md

 The first untethered jailbreak for all versions of iOS 5.

-THIS IS A DEVELOPER BETA!!!
-THIS IS A DEVELOPER BETA!!!
+This project is now in the public beta stage.
+You may encounter some bugs and problems, but they should be far and few.

-THIS DOES NOT PRESERVE YOUR BASEBAND!!!
+THIS DOES NOT PRESERVE YOUR BASEBAND!
+Do not cry to us if your baseband is updated.

+This project is not being as actively updated anymore, as it is where we want it to be for the most part.
+Development for g1lbertJB is still in progress, however, and the jailbreak packages here will be updated to reflect such.

-g1lbertCFW now supports ALL A5 devices running ALL versions of iOS 5!
+g1lbertCFW supports ALL A5 devices running ALL versions of iOS 5!

-g1lbertCFW only works on macOS right now!
+g1lbertCFW only works on macOS right now, but should be relatively easy to get working on Linux.

 Welcome to g1lbertCFW, a tool to create custom CFWs with g1lbertJB beta packed into them.
 This currently supports all A5(X) devices!
 This script was created for bug reports to be submitted.
 Please join our discord at https://discord.gg/kWmGBSUhyW!